CKalitin/mcdowell-dataset-analysis/datasets/How-To-Update-Datasets.md

 Launch Lists > Full List (TSV)

 lv.tsv:
-This is the only one where you have to go to another page: https://planet4589.org/space/gcat/web/lvs/index.html
+This is the only one where you have to download from another page: https://planet4589.org/space/gcat/web/lvs/index.html
 Launch Vehicles > Launch Vehicle List (TSV)

 orgs.tsv: